B-I-A-O/SteamToolbox/README.md

 ### Steam games can be added to your library with one click.

-Enter a game AppID to automatically complete the following workflow:
+Enter the APPID or store URL to add items to your library with one click.

 ### Trainer Download